 Our CBB Food Services Committee is committed to ensuring that all of our campers and staff are provided with a variety of fresh, healthy, kosher meals during their stay at camp.
 They have reviewed feedback from last summer and are dedicated to continuously improving the menu, the quality, and the quantity of the camp food.
-Food service company Chartwells (NEW) will provide the food this summer and promises new meal options, returning favourites, and plenty of variety throughout the season.
+Our new food service company will provide the food this summer and promises new meal options, returning favourites, and plenty of variety throughout the season.